Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Introduction

 To better understand my methods' ability to identify the correctly measured MTE function, I also collect data on Appeals Court's decisions.
 By doing so, I can use the results based on the correctly measured punishment decision (each case's final ruling) to evaluate the bias in an analysis that ignores the misclassification problem.
 Moreover, I can compare these results with the results derived from the proposed set identification methods.

 I find that the misclassification bias can be relatively large and complex.
 For example, I estimate that this type of bias can be as large as 10\% of the largest possible treatment effect.
-Moreover, the misclassification bias can be either positive or negative depending on the instrument's value.
+Furthermore, the misclassification bias can be either positive or negative depending on the instrument's value.
 Consequently, even an expert may have difficulties theorizing about the misclassification bias' direction and magnitude.
 For this reason, adopting methods that account for a possibly misclassified treatment variable is useful.

-Moreover, I find that the proposed partial identification strategies work in practice.
+I also find that the proposed partial identification strategies work in practice.
 When bounding the MTE function, the estimated sets cover the estimated MTE function entirely in every court district.

 Finally, using each case's final rulings as my treatment variable, I find that the effect of alternative sentences on recidivism is likely small.
-Moreover, the observable geographic heterogeneity across court districts appears to matter more than the unobservable heterogeneity across defendants' resistance to treatment.
+Additionally, the observable geographic heterogeneity across court districts appears to matter more than the unobservable heterogeneity across defendants' resistance to treatment.

 Concerning its theoretical contribution, my work is inserted in the literature about identifying treatment effect parameters with measurement error.
 As illustrated by \cite{Hu2017}, this literature is vast and growing.
-The studies in this literature differ with respect to, at least, four important aspects: whether the true treatment variable is endogenous, whether treatment effects are heterogeneous, which variable is mismeasured (outcome, treatment or instrument), and the target parameter.\footnote{Another important characteristic in this literature is whether the measurement error is differential or not.
-Appendix \ref{AppDifferential} provides a detailed discussion on this topic and illustrates that my framework allows for differential measurement error.}
+Similarly to my work, four recent papers focused on identifying treatment effect parameters with heterogeneous effects, endogenous selection into treatment and misclassification of the treatment variable: \cite{Ura2018}, \cite{Calvi2019}, \cite{Tommasi2020} and \cite{Acerenza2021}.\footnote{Another important characteristic in this literature is whether the measurement error is differential or not.
+Appendix \ref{AppDifferential} provides a detailed discussion on this topic and illustrates that my framework allows for differential measurement error.}\textsuperscript{,}\footnote{Focusing on the difference-in-differences framework instead of the instrumental variable model, \cite{Denteh2022} and \cite{Negi2022} also contribute to the literature about misclassified treatment variables.}

-Similarly to my work, four recent papers focused on identifying treatment effect parameters with heterogeneous effects, endogenous selection into treatment and misclassification of the treatment variable: \cite{Ura2018}, \cite{Calvi2019}, \cite{Tommasi2020} and \cite{Acerenza2021}.

 These papers differ, for example, with respect to their target parameters.
 While the first three papers focus on the Local Average Treatment Effect (LATE) parameter, \cite{Acerenza2021} and I focus on the MTE function.